20 Tips for Creating Eye-Catching Marketing Videos (2026 Guide)

 13. Use AI to Speed Up Workflow

-You don't have to do it all manually anymore.
-AI tools can help you generate script ideas, clean up background noise, edit out silence, and even repurpose long videos into short clips.
-Work smarter, not harder.
+You don’t have to do it all manually anymore.
+AI tools can help you generate script ideas, clean up background noise, edit out silence, and even repurpose long content into short clips automatically.
+Use AI as your assistant, not a replacement for your creative vision.

 18. Repurpose Everything

-One long-form video can become 10+ pieces of content.
-A webinar or podcast can turn into short-form clips, a blog post, a newsletter, and five tweets.
+One long video (like a webinar or podcast) can become 10 short-form clips, a blog post, a newsletter, and five tweets.
 Squeeze every drop of value out of your content.
-Tools like Opus Clip make this incredibly easy.
+Tools like Opus Clip make this easy.

 19. Analyze and Adapt